 The outlook for the cloud services sector shows a promising trend over the coming years.
 According to one of the leading research institutes, Gartner, the cloud security sector is expected to touch nearly the $5.9 billion dollar mark indicating strong growth in the market for cloud-based services.
 Reports from one of the other leading analyst firms, Forrester Research group suggests the same trend indicating higher spending in the cloud security market.

 Cloud Computing Trends

-At the backdrop of the optimistic setting for the cloud services industry, it is important to know some of the major trends that have occurred in this sector.
+Against the backdrop of the optimal setting for the cloud services industry, it is important to know some of the major trends that have occurred in this sector.
 This article focuses on three such important trends that have been changing the cloud solutions market substantially.

-There has been a noticeable increase in the number of SMB (Small and Medium Businesses) adopting cloud technologies.
-The trend is not only on account of the ease and scalability that cloud platforms provide to drive top line growth but also is attributable to highly cost-effective solutions that could be performed without setting up in-house technologies.
+There has been a noticeable increase in the number of SMBs (Small and Medium Businesses) adopting cloud technologies.
+The trend is not only on account of the ease and scalability that cloud platforms provide to drive top-line growth but also attributable to highly cost-effective solutions that could be performed without setting up in-house technologies.

 For example, Microsoft Office 365 has replaced the Exchange Email platform just on account of eliminating the need for hardware and server licensing requirements.